okkonim/CafeSystem/README.md

 5. **Verify functionality**

 After starting the application, you can send requests to the API to verify its functionality.

+6. **Frontend Repository**

+The frontend for this system is located in another repository: Cafe Management Frontend - https://github.com/okkonim/CafeSystem-Frontend.

 ## API Endpoints